 What should I do to avoid miscarriage?

 Many miscarriages occur because of factors the pregnant woman cannot control, such as chromosomal abnormalities in the embryo.
-However, you can control some of the risk factors.
+However, you can control some of the risk factors for miscarriage and other types of pregnancy complications.

 Miscarriage vs. Stillbirth (IUFD)

 Although intrauterine fetal demise (stillbirth) is similar to a miscarriage, it is different.
-A stillbirth “is a fetal death that occurs at or greater than 20 weeks gestation or at a birth weight greater than or equal to 350 grams,” according to an article published by the National Institutes of Health.
+Stillbirth “is a fetal death that occurs at or greater than 20 weeks gestation or at a birth weight greater than or equal to 350 grams,” according to researchers from William Sparrow Hospital in Michigan.
 In other words, miscarriage occurs in the first half of pregnancy, while stillbirth occurs in the second half.

-IUFD is the fifth leading cause of death worldwide.
-IUFD symptoms also include bleeding and cramping.
-Lack of fetal movement and an undetectable heartbeat during an ultrasound or Doppler are other symptoms of IUFD.
+Intrauterine fetal demise is the fifth leading cause of death worldwide.
+Symptoms also include bleeding and cramping.
+Lack of fetal movement and an undetectable heartbeat during an ultrasound or Doppler are other symptoms of intrauterine fetal demise.

 The Loss of a Pregnancy Is Difficult

 The loss of a pregnancy is challenging physically and often extremely difficult emotionally.
-Emotions such as grief, disappointment, shock, and despair often occur and, for many women, continue for some time.
-They are normal emotions.
-If you’ve experienced a miscarriage, surround yourself with loving friends and family.
-Be patient with yourself.
-Healing will come at different rates for everyone.
+Grief, disappointment, shock, and despair often occur and, for many women, continue for some time.
+These are normal emotions.

 If you believe that your miscarriage was the result of medical malpractice, contact the Birth Injury Center.
-Our compassionate team can help ensure you receive the resources you need to heal and begin to look forward to a brighter future.
+Our compassionate team can ensure you receive the resources you need to heal and look forward to a brighter future.